NDN-Routing/NDNFD/ns3/README.md

 ## How to Install

+NDNFD module for ns-3 works on linux.
+It compiles on OS X, but does not work.

 1. build NDNFD library for ns-3 simulation (`$NDNFD_ROOT` represents the location of NDNFD directory)

 		cd $NDNFD_ROOT